 Raspberries and blackberries can be a most enjoyable crop for the conscientious gardener.
 Red raspberries are readily adaptable throughout New England, but black and purple raspberries and blackberries lack the hardiness to be grown north of well-sheltered sites in southern Maine and New Hampshire.

 To get the most out of your raspberry planting, choose your site carefully.
 Raspberries prefer full sunlight and grow best in well-drained, sandy loam soils rich in organic matter.
 Avoid low areas that remain wet late into the spring, but select a site with access to a water supply.
 Irrigation is important for good plant growth during dry periods and can improve fruit size and yield.
 Do not plant raspberries where tomatoes, potatoes, peppers, or eggplant have been grown within the past four years, because these crops carry a root rot called Verticillium that can also attack raspberries.
 Destroy all wild raspberry and blackberry plants within a distance of 600 feet of your planting site if possible, to reduce the possibility that virus diseases might be spread to your planting.
 New raspberry plants will not compete well with grass or other weeds.
 It is best to till up the entire site you intend to plant rather than digging holes or tilling narrow strips into an existing sod.
 Grass can then be seeded between the rows after the raspberries are established.
 If you plan to plant into an existing sod, be sure that the ground is tilled and weed free for at least two feet on all sides of the raspberry plants to prevent competition.

 Getting the soil ready for raspberries may take up to two years, depending on its condition.
 Test the soil to determine its pH and fertility levels.
 Raspberries prefer a soil pH of 5.6 to 6.2; acid soils may require applications of ground limestone to increase the pH.
 Soil testing information is available from your county Cooperative Extension office.
 You can improve the level of organic matter in the soil and discourage perennial weeds by sowing a cover crop such as buckwheat, rye, millet, or oats, and plowing it into the soil before it goes to seed.
 There should be time enough for two sowings in a single season.
 Applications of barnyard manure or compost and repeated tilling for a full season can be substituted for cover cropping.
 Be aware that animal manures may contain weed seeds that can become a problem in your planting later.
-In the spring of the planting year, spread 25 pounds of 10-10-10 garden fertilizer per 1,000 square feet of planting site.
+In the spring of the planting year, spread 25 pounds of 10-10-10 garden fertilizer per 1,000 square feet of the planting site.
 Organic fertilizer sources such as compost, manures, sul-po-mag, and rock phosphate may be used in place of synthetic fertilizers.
 Apply enough of these materials to deliver two pounds each of nitrogen, phosphorus (P2O5) and potassium (K2O) per 1,000 square feet.
 Cultivate the soil several days before planting to incorporate the fertilizer and break up any clumps or clods.

 It’s easy to tell first-year canes from second-year canes.
 First-year canes have green stems, while second-year canes have a thin, brown bark covering them.